rhaiscript/book/src/language/constants.md

 a registered Rust function that takes a first `&mut` parameter &ndash; because there is no way for Rhai to know whether the Rust function modifies its argument!

+By default, functions with a first `&mut` parameter registered via the `Engine::register_XXX` API or directly into [modules] always allow constants to be passed to them.
+This is because using `&mut` can avoid unnecessary cloning of a [custom type] value, even though it is actually not modified.

+See the relevant section on `&mut` parameter usage in [_Methods_](method.md) for more details.

 ```rust,no_run
 const x = 42;       // a constant